Brad Buckley (politician)

 Bradley Leo Buckley (born September 14, 1966) is a Texas veterinarian and Republican member of the Texas House of Representatives for House District 54, which includes part of Bell County and all of Lampasas County in Central Texas.

 Education

 Buckley earned his Bachelor of Arts degree in 1989 and his Doctor of Veterinary Medicine in 1993 from Texas A&M University.

 Career

 Since 1994, he has been a veterinarian having his own practice in Killeen, Texas.

 Texas House of Representatives

 On May 22, 2018, Buckey defeated incumbent Scott Cosper in the Republican primary runoff election for the Texas House District 54.
 On November 6, 2018, Buckley won the general election with 53.8% of the vote; Kathy Richerson, his Democratic opponent, received 46.2%.

 In 2021, Buckley introduced legislation that would prohibit companies that produce meat-like substances made from plants from using the terms "meat" in their labelling.
 Livestock companies and their lobbying organizations supported the bill, while plant-based food companies like Beyond Meat and Impossible Burgers described the bill as a violation of free speech.

+In 2023, Buckley authored legislation to provide financial support to school districts to purchase high-quality instructional materials.

+In 2025, Buckley sponsored legislation to spend $1 billion of taxpayer money on school vouchers for private, often religious education.